AgoraFinancial/python-flask-uwsgi/README.md

-# How to setup Flask, with uwsgi and Nginx
+# How To Setup Flask, With uWSGI And Nginx
+**And auto-reload your Python code with Grunt**

 For the most part, we can follow this tutorial from Digital Ocean, [How To Serve Flask Applications with uWSGI and Nginx on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uwsgi-and-nginx-on-ubuntu-14-04)